 In the pilot episode of Superstore (2015-2021), Jonah Simms and Mateo Liwanag both start at the department store, Cloud 9.
-Dave Nelson takes a job in NewsRadio (1995-1999) but first has to fire his predecessor.
+Dave Nelson takes a job in the pilot episode of NewsRadio (1995-1999) but first has to fire his predecessor.

-Diane Chambers, of course, famously started a new job as a waitress in Cheers.
+Diane Chambers, of course, famously started a new job as a waitress in the first episode of Cheers.

-For those who remember the 1970s and 1980s sitcom, Alice, Alice Hyatt accepts a job at Mel’s Diner – and moves to a new city – and, well, nine seasons of television comedy commences.
+For those who remember the 1970s and 1980s sitcom, Alice, at the start of the series, Alice Hyatt accepts a job at Mel’s Diner – and moves to a new city – and, well, nine seasons of television comedy commences.
 It isn’t a glamorous job – Alice is a waitress – and she's working for a cheap boss who isn't one to give out promotions or a raise.

 Still, given the close friendships Alice develops, and the fact that she has a steady paycheck and is able to provide for herself and her son, one can argue that it was a good decision on her part.
 You could also argue that it was a terrible decision.
-In the pilot episode, she had been, after all, on her way to Los Angeles to pursue a singing career.
+In the first episode, after all, she had been on her way to Los Angeles to pursue a singing career.
 Maybe Alice Hyatt would have been a lot better off not taking a job at Mel’s Diner.

 In any case, often, at least on TV, the road to self improvement starts with a resume.

 Words to live by.
 As Jonah says early on in the series: